carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - There are four graphical elements that can represent data on a chart.
 The appearance of these elements can be modified with any of ten possible visual properties.
-- Research suggests that many people can evaluate some of these visual representations more quickly and with more accuracy than others[^2]
+- Research suggests that many people can evaluate some of these visual representations more quickly and with more accuracy than others
 - Visual representations that are easier to perceive accurately support a chart's message
 - Visual representations that are more difficult to perceive accurately detract from a chart's message